m-shichida/pict-ruby/README.md

 ## Code of Conduct

-Everyone interacting in the Pict::Ruby project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/pict-ruby/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the PictRuby project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/pict-ruby/blob/master/CODE_OF_CONDUCT.md).